Muhamed Hadžijamaković

 Muhamed Hadžijamaković (1814 or 1815 – 25 August 1878) was one of the Bosnian Muslim leaders striving for the Bosnia Vilayet autonomy within the Ottoman Empire in the 1860s and 1870s.

 Early life and family

 Hadžijamaković was born in Sarajevo into a family of Bosniak Janissary descendants.
 His father's name was Mehmed, but his mother's name is not known.
-Hadžijamaković had a brother named Sejfaga and two sisters named Nesiba and Hasiba.
+Hadžijamaković had a brother named Sejf-aga and two sisters named Nesiba and Hasiba.

 He married twice; the first marriage produced two daughters, Umihana and Fatima.
 The second marriage produced three sons and a daughter.

 Austro-Hungarian Empire

 He ardently opposed the Austro-Hungarian occupation of the Bosnia Vilayet in 1878 and eventually became one of the main organizers of the armed resistance in Sarajevo to the invading Austro-Hungarian Army.
+He requested the Ottoman Sultan Abdul Hamid II for support which never arrived.
 He was eventually captured and executed by the Austro-Hungarians.

+Death

+In the aftermath of the Battle of Sarajevo, Hadžijamaković was captured when he was making his way to the Konak to surrender to Filipović on 25 August.
+He was taken to trail and sentenced to death on that same day and taken to be hanged at 16 pm.
+Before he could be hanged, he took the revolver from one of his captors and managed to fire it twice, injuring several guards who eventually subdued him with a knife.
+The fatally injured and unconscious Hadžijamaković was ultimately hanged after sunset.

 Works

 Hadžijamaković wrote a biography of poet Abdulvehab Ilhamija entitled Ilhamija: Život i djelo (Ilhamija: Life and Work).